VigneshN1997/VigneshN1997.github.io/_pages/about.md

 I am exploring more about scaling ML algorithms and processing data efficiently without compromising on the performance of ML systems.
 With the increase in usage of ML systems, there is a need to ensure that the system is adaptable and reusable across use cases.
 Motivated by my experiences, I want to lead the development of ML systems impacting society on a large scale.
 Through this, I hope to bridge the gap between the privileged and the underprivileged to create equal opportunities for everyone.

-Also, I am trying to cultivate a regular reading habit.
-My goal is to read at least 12 books this year.
 I am also a very ardent cricket fan.